Thunderball

 There was a lot of music that never made it onto the original soundtrack album.
 The Best of James Bond 30th Anniversary set included both Bassey and Warwick's vocal versions and a suite of additional music from film--which included the carnival chase.

-Capitol's recent remastered version adds the rest of the music from the movie, though you still have to go to the 30th Anniversary CD if you want to hear the vocals.
+Capitol's remastered version adds the rest of the music from the movie, though you still have to go to the 30th Anniversary CD if you want to hear the vocals.

 Return to the main page